bitwarden/help/_articles/features/custom-fields.md

 #### Prefixing

-There are two cases in which you can exercise more control over [name to attribute mapping](#name-to-attribute-mapping) by using prefixes:
+There are two cases in which you can exercise more control over [matching](#matching) by using prefixes:

 - **csv**: Prefixing your custom field's name with `csv=` allows you to specify multiple names to search for and compare against for auto-fill, for example `csv=pin,mypin,pincode`.
 - **regex**: Prefixing your custom field's name with `regex=` allows you to perform [regular expression comparisons](https://regexone.com){:target="\_blank"} when auto-fill is performed.
 For example, `regex=^first.*name` will offer auto-fill for `firstName`, `First_name`, and `First Name`.